xe1gyq/modules/documentation/EpicentroFestival2015.md

 ## Host Setup

-- Do not connect your Itenl Edison yet
+- Do not connect your Intel Edison yet

 ### Windows Based